olliethomas/thesis/_sources/content/10_annual_review/area.md

 | Post-process  |                       |  X                    |                | X                                     |

 In my work I focus on removing bias in the 'pre-processing' stage.
-This is an exciting and active research area with spotlight tutorials at top conferences such as NeurIPS[^footnote] {cite}`foundation`.
+This is an exciting and active research area with spotlight tutorials at top conferences such as NeurIPS[^footnote] {cite}`CisKoy19`.
 Part of the reason for the excitement in this area is that the underlying data itself is a major source of bias.
 After all, this is what a model is using to determine "correct" behaviour.
 If we are able to understand and counteract bias that exists in the underlying data, then we can use an unconstrained